 Reinspire Yourself: The Art Of Being An Artist

 How do you keep creating day after day?
-When dry spells come, or motivation is absent, what do you do?
+When dry spells come what do you do?
 Do you do nothing, just waiting for lightning to strike?
 Drink a lot of caffeine?
 Listen to music?
 What is the art of being an artist?

-If you indeed want to do the work, want to be inspired, then you have the motivation already (there is a difference between inspiration and motivation).
+There is a difference between motivation and inspiration.
+Motivation can take the form of financial need or, maybe, you're friend simply wants a portrait.
+Motivation is the need, inspiration is the want.
+If you indeed want to do the work, want to be inspired, then you have the need, the motivation, already.
 But you can have drive to create art and still not see a direction in which to go.
-Motivation can also take the form of financial need or, maybe, you’re friend simply wants a portrait.

 - Reclaim: live your life boldly and unashamedly.
 A free heart will open your mind.

 - Revere: dream your dreams.
-Meditate on the artist you want to be, where you want your art, all of this, to take you, and the importance of your journey.
+Meditate on the artist you want to be, where you want your art to take you, and the importance of your journey.